ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

 - **The same loss does different damage to different tracks.** 2% loss is inaudible on an Opus stream with FEC and PLC, and very visible on video without it.
-The loss figure cannot tell you which happened; the concealment rate and the freeze count can.
+The loss figure cannot tell you which happened; the share of audio NetEQ had to invent and the freeze count can.
-- **Damage happens without loss.** In a captured session, 754 of 772 intervals measured **zero** packet loss, and 31 of them still had audible concealment above 0.5% — jitter-buffer underruns and late arrivals, not packets that never came.
+- **Damage happens without loss.** In a captured session, 754 of 772 intervals measured **zero** packet loss, and 31 of them still had audible invention above 0.5% — jitter-buffer underruns and late arrivals, not packets that never came.
 A path-only view calls that session clean, because by its own metric it was.